 Thrifting has become increasingly popular over the last few years because you can save money, help the earth, and do your part for sustainable living.
 In addition to buying clothing from consignment shops in your local community, you can also shop at the best online thrift stores with the click of a mouse.

 A lot of people lack access to quality resale shops or don’t have the time to dig through a bunch of piles searching for that one hidden gem – this is where these best online thrift stores can really come in handy.

-Did you catch my last post how to master second hand shopping?
-Be sure to check it out because #4 is so important when it comes to shopping for secondhand clothing online.
+Did you catch my last post on how to master second hand shopping?
+Be sure to check it out, because #4 is so important when it comes to shopping for secondhand clothing online.

-One of the major advantages of shopping online is that you can search for the really, really specific things that you’re looking for.
+One of the major advantages of consignment stores online is that you can search for the really, really specific things that you’re looking for.
 Many online secondhand stores will let you filter your search by color, size, brand, and price point to find something matching your exact criteria.

-And, if you’re looking to sell some of your clothes be sure to check out my blog post were I’ve rounded up the 7 best places to resell your clothes online like Flyp and ThredUp the first stop on our list of best places to shop secondhand online!
+And, if you’re looking to sell some of your clothes, be sure to check out my blog post where I’ve rounded up the 7 best places to resell your clothes online like Flyp or ThredUp — the first stop on our list of best places to shop secondhand online!